Fesouille/Newsletter-Yves-Rocher/README.md

 * Project:
-For this project, I have to make a newsletter based on a maquette provided by my coachs.
-The challenge is to only use HTML and properties specifics to newsletters (HTML inline style, no margins, no divs (only tables)...).
+I have to make a newsletter The challenge is to only use HTML and properties specifics to newsletters (HTML inline style, no margins, no divs (only tables)...).

 * Content:
 	* HTML file: contains the full newletter i.e. the content and the style